-This is a highly practical solution, especially if you use the type of lights that turn on when the door is opened, allowing you to have light without turning on the main kitchen light.
+This is a highly practical solution, one of the simplest yet most transforming ideas, especially if you use the type of lights that turn on when the door is opened, allowing you to have light without turning on the main kitchen light.
 Opt primarily to install energy saving halogen lamps, an ideal lighting alternative.

 10- Light options for islands and peninsulas